Are You Wondering Whether You Have Anorexia?

 Anorexia Can Be All-Consuming

 When you’re living in the grips of anorexia, you can become obsessed with the size and shape of your body.
 People with anorexia go to great lengths to lose weight or change their physical appearance.
 Even when a large amount of weight is lost, people with anorexia still worry that their bodies are too big because their body image has become distorted.
 All this worry can consume a great deal of time and energy, leading to high levels of mental distress, anxiety, and depression.
 Along with emotional concerns, the physical health complications associated with anorexia can be severe, and even fatal.

-The combination of the physical complications of anorexia and the mental distress associated with this eating disorder is a heavy burden to lift.
-Thankfully, anorexia treatment by expert eating disorder treatment professionals can help to lift this burden, offering you a full chance for recovery.
-ERC’s doctors and therapists pioneered the multidisciplinary treatment model for eating disorders at higher levels of care that is widely used today, and our evidence-based treatment approach addresses all medical, nutritional, and psychological issues, and so much more.
-With programming and services to support your health at every level of care, we are here to help you achieve recovery.
+The physical complications and the mental distress associated with anorexia are a heavy burden for those living with this eating disorder.
+Thankfully, anorexia treatment can help to lift this burden, offering you a full chance for recovery.
+Our doctors and therapists pioneered the multidisciplinary treatment model for eating disorders that is widely used today, incorporating higher levels of care.
+Our evidence-based treatment approach addresses all medical, nutritional, and psychological issues, and so much more.

 Anorexia FAQ/More Information

 Although research about anorexia nervosa is ongoing, there is a lot you can learn about this eating disorder to understand how to get help for yourself or how to help a loved one.